EV-Club-SUTD/evam-1-firmware/docs/Explanations/EngineControlUnit.md

 * Unit Testing
     * Implement and verify correction mechanism for wheels if the power differential between either left-right or front-rear configurations are too large.
     * Currently, nothing can be done if a wheel is locked up as the brakes cannot be controlled.
 A correction mechanism should be implemented to address this scenario.
-    * Ensure E stop message can be sent via CAN Bus through unit testing.
 * Magic Constants in Status Check
     * Time intervals between sending messages and raising errors are arbitrarily set with little justification.
 If possible, provide a well-substantiated choice for the time intervals.
 * Lack of EEPROM input validation
     * EEPROM data is read and used without any validation that the data appears to be correct.
 This is potentially very dangerous if the scaling factors from the EEPROM are completely wrong.
-* E Stop Implementation
-    * E Stop functions are not invoked which is very dangerous.